Monthly Archives: April, 2016

 THE SECOND MISTAKE

 Earhart flew the plane to Miami in the latter part of May 1937, and there made her second major error of judgment in respect to communications.
-(The first was in deciding on rely completely on radiotelephone for her air-ground communications.)
+(The first was in deciding to rely completely on radiotelephone for her air-ground communications.)